 Author Maureen Minchin describes thickeners as food additives carrying risks that should have no place in the treatment of complicated reflux.
 She shares that in 2012 commercial thickener “Simply Thick” was linked to the deaths of seven babies.

-The symptoms of colic (unexplained crying and tummy ache in an otherwise healthy baby)23 have similarities with reflux or silent reflux.
-Parents may come across suggestions to try gripe water or Infacol for a fussy baby (traditional “cures” for colic).
+The symptoms of colic (unexplained crying in an otherwise healthy baby)25 may appear to have similarities with reflux or silent reflux.
+Parents may come across suggestions to try gripe water or Infacol for a fussy baby (popular “cures” for colic).
 Author Linda Palmer warns that gripe water may contain a lot of sugar and “cures nothing” and re simethicone drops (Mylicon, Infacol) she says studies indicate “they work no better than placebos”.

-Spitting up is a normal event for babies and doesn’t usually cause them a problem although more severe forms are possible e.g. GERD.
-Certain underlying causes such as allergy, oversupply, lactose overload and poor tongue function can make reflux worse.
+Spitting up is a normal event for babies and doesn’t usually cause them a problem although more severe forms are possible e.g. GORD or GERD.
+Certain underlying causes such as allergy or oversupply can make reflux worse.
 Working with an IBCLC lactation consultant alongside your health professional can help find ways to reduce reflux or identify other possible reasons for an otherwise healthy breastfed baby to be miserable and fussy.